Cardless ATM Withdrawal: What It Is and How It Works | SoFi

 May Need a Phone Upgrade

 Are you one of those people who stand in long lines for the latest, greatest smartphone release?
-You’re probably going to do fine with cardless withdrawals.
-But those of us who rely on an old-school cell phone may need an upgrade that can handle your bank’s app and NFC, when required.
-Otherwise, your device may not have the wherewithal to do cardless transactions.
+You’re probably If you regularly upgrade your phone to the latest model, you’re probably going to do fine with cardless withdrawals.
+But if you tend to hold onto your phone for a long time, you may need an upgrade that can handle your bank’s app and NFC, when required.
+Otherwise, your device may not be capable of cardless transactions.

 Pros of Cardless Withdrawals